 Alright, so ARC Squadron is an on-rails space shooter designed in the style of Star Fox.
 If you're familiar with that series, then you are fortunate and come into this game with a greater understanding of the core concepts than a complete newcomer.
 That being said, this game is a totally different monster, so previous knowledge will take you about as far as that '80s driving game at the arcade took you on your driving test.

-This game is similar to Star Fox in its system mechanics, but it is considerably different overall because it is a lot more edgy.
+This game is similar to Star Fox in its system mechanics, but it is considerably different overall because it is a lot more challenging.
 You can't just pop one of your 20 stockpiled smartbombs if you get into trouble, or DO A BARREL ROLL.
 You seriously just have to react your way out of everything.
 The concept startled me at first, but I don't recall any point where I was so overwhelmed that I didn't think I could beat the game.
 It was just much different than what I was used to.

 Now, if you haven't played Star Fox, then none of this means anything at all.
 Don't worry, I haven't forgotten about anyone!
 There's a reason that I wanted to write this guide, and it wasn't to help the masters of the genre become even leeter gosu epic godlike pwners.
 It was to help everyone develop the skills that create an ideal experience in this new, groundbreaking title.
 So, why not start with the basics?

 Ok, so let's start with ship control.
 Movement is the one common thing that is incredibly important in all video games, and that, of course, doesn't change here.
 In fact, movement is practically the only thing that's important in this game since the primary weapons are aimed based entirely on your ship's movement.
 I can't stress this enough, honestly.
 Movement is the single most important concept in the entire game.